we-learn-js/js-training/src/slideshow/slides/DomainDrivenDesign.md

 ### The Ubiquitous Language

-> The developers have their minds full of classes, methods, algorithms, patterns, and tend to always make a match between a real life concept and a programming artifact.
+> The developers have their minds full of classes, methods, algorithms, patterns, and tend to always **make a match between a real life concept and a programming artifact**.

 > Domain experts talk about those things in their own jargon, which sometimes is not so straightforward to follow by an outsider.

-> Communication at designing level is the paramount of success of the project.
+> **Communication at designing level** is the paramount of success of the project.

 > There’s no us versus them it’s always us.
+One team...

 <!--slide-->